-Besides of conditional probability, we also adopt a very important and powerful mathematical technique in our theory: Asymptotics.
+Besides the conditional probability, we adopt a very powerful mathematical technique in our theory: asymptotics.
 Indeed, asymptotics is not only a mathematical technique but also the essence of statistical mechanics.
 The purpose of statistical mechanics is to derive equilibrium properties of a macroscopic system with enormous numbers of molecules $N$ and occupying a very large volume $V$, then that macroscopic equilibrium thermodynamics is an {\em emergent phenomenon} in the limiting case when $N \rightarrow \infty$ and $V \rightarrow \infty$.
 Following on from this concept, we shall show that the emergence of an exponential factor in the canonical ensemble is also a result of a limit law according to the probability theory.
 Take an analogy, our limit theorem is to the exponential form of the canonical distribution what the central limit theorem is to a normal distribution.
-As every limit theorem, we have to define how our assumptions depend on $n$ carefully.
-In our work, as $n$ increases, the subsystem becomes ``relatively small" compared with the total system (``relatively small" has a rigorous definition in our theorems).
-Based on this main assumption, we obtain two significant results: (i) For a sufficiently large $n$, a conditional distribution can be well-approximated by its unconditional distribution weighted by an exponential factor, and (ii) a sequence of conditional distributions converges to a limit as its unconditional distribution weighted by a unique exponential factor.
+As with every limit theorem, we have to define how our assumptions depend on $n$ carefully.
+In our work, as $n$ increases, a measurable function of the subsystem becomes ``relatively small" compared with the total system.
+Based on this main assumption, we obtain two significant results: (i) For a sufficiently large $n$, a conditional distribution can be well-approximated by its unconditional distribution weighted by an exponential factor, and (ii) a sequence of conditional distributions converges to a limit which is the unconditional distribution weighted by a unique exponential factor.